 You have to be honest with yourself regarding your trauma and other struggles.
 You can achieve this with role-playing exercises.

-Recovery thinking takes a more optimistic view toward trauma and other struggles - in terms of making informed decisions, incorporating healthy habits, and more.
-You and your therapist seek to replace your negative thinking patterns with recovery thinking.
+Recovery thinking takes a more optimistic view toward trauma and substance use - in making informed decisions, incorporating healthy living habits, and more.
+You and your therapist will collaborate to replace your negative thinking patterns with recovery thinking.

 Splitting is a defence mechanism common with trauma.
 Your therapist will work with you to identify the split nature of your self - that side of yourself that either denies or is ambivalent toward trauma.
-Then, you will learn to integrate the split self to overcome trauma and other challenges.
+You will then learn to integrate the split self to overcome trauma and other challenges.

 Your therapist will instill the importance of keeping the promises you have made to yourself and to others.
 You will also learn other strategies to increase your commitment levels.

 Your meaning of trauma and other struggles is uncovered.
-Then, negative meanings are contrasted with meanings of healing and recovery.
+Negative meanings are contrasted with meanings of healing and recovery.

 You will learn to foster a sense of community in your healing journey.
 You will be provided with information regarding community resources like self-help groups and advocacy organizations.

 You will learn and establish healthy boundaries in your relationships.
-This is especially important in the cases of abuse and interpersonal violence.
+This is especially important in the cases of interpersonal abuse, neglect, and violence.

 In the case of trauma, a rigid mindset can develop.
 You will use discovery as a tool to combat this rigidity and become open to new information and experiences.

 Your loved ones are crucial to your recovery.
-You will be encouraged to identify those in your life who are supportive of, neutral, or negative toward your recovery.
+You will be encouraged to identify those in your life who are supportive of, neutral toward, or negative toward your recovery.
 Based on this, you will cultivate relationships that encourage you, and you can also have them attend therapy sessions with you.

-You will also promote the understanding of trauma and other struggles like anxiety, depression, and substance abuse in your social circles to find support and encourage others toward recovery.
+You will also promote the understanding of trauma and other struggles like anxiety, depression, and substance use in your social circles to find support and encourage others toward recovery.

 Your triggers are categorized into who, what, and where.
 By changing who you are with, what you do, and where you are, you can cope with your triggers.